Children’s development in the Martial Arts

-Many sports select children to play in age groups, often it’s the older children in each age group that is chosen, often resulting from their great maturity and size.
+Many sports select children to play in age groups, often it’s the older children in each age group that are chosen, often resulting from their great maturity and size.
 This means that kids who mature later than their peers can miss out to those who mature earlier.
 Over time the physical advantages that a bigger older athlete has, will even out.
-Children’s development needs to be addressed with differences between chronological/biological age understood and managed during training.
+Children’s development needs to be addressed with the differences between chronological/biological age understood and managed during training.

 Concepts of Long Term Athlete Development

 Balyi and Hamilton’s (2004) model of Long Term Athlete Development (LTAD) is predicated upon the belief that 10,000 hours of deliberate practice over 10 years is necessary to reach elite levels with a focus on chronological age and discrete activities/actions to be taken in a step-by-step process as one ages in order to reach full potential.
 This model is proscriptive and offers few options for diversity, for example the timing of when to start strength and conditioning training.
 LTAD identifies stages of optimal trainability where accelerated improvements can be made.
 However each stage has to be participated in sequentially.